Inter complete €1.5m signing of Young from Man Utd | Goal.com

 He won the Premier League, FA Cup, League Cup, Community Shield and Europa League, and had been captain of the club for the past three seasons.

 Defender Harry Maguire is now set to take on the United captaincy on a permanent basis.
-The 26-year-old has worn the armband on a number of occasions already this season, despite only joining from Leicester at the beginning of this season.
+The 26-year-old has worn the armband on a number of occasions already this season, despite only joining from Leicester at the beginning of the campaign.

 "He [Young] is 35 in the summer and if he gets a two-year contract somewhere it's up to him to take that," manager Ole Gunnar Solskjaer told reporters.